-What kind of soaps don’t leave soap scum?
+What type of soaps don’t leave soap scum?

 Shower Cleaning Products

 There’s a ton of different shower cleaning products on the market.
-But unless you know which one’s are tried and true, it’s easy to become overwhelmed and confused in selecting the right one for the job.
+But unless you know which are tried and true, it’s easy to become overwhelmed in selecting the right one for the job.

 Like the shower cleaning solvents, there are also a good number of scrubbing pads out on the market.
 Some have abrasive pads adhered to sponges while others are the abrasive pads alone.

-Frankly, those may be overkill for how to clean glass shower doors or removing soap scum from your shower.
-Those, in particular, are made for more extensive cleaning jobs.
-While they may remove the soap scum efficiently, be aware that they may scratch your shower walls.
+Frankly, those are overkill for how to clean glass shower doors or removing soap scum from your shower.
+Those type of cleaning pads are made for more extensive cleaning jobs.
+While yes, they may remove the soap scum efficiently, they may scratch your fiberglass shower walls.

-Though I’ve never tried it, I have read several RVers swear by using dryer sheets to scrub off soap scum as well.
-They also use them even to get bugs off the front end of their vehicles and RVs.
-They don’t even scratch the paint or hurt the chrome finish on your RV or vehicles.
+They also use them even to get bugs off the front end of their vehicles and RVs; claiming they don’t scratch the full body paint or harm the chrome finish.